GingertronMk1/jadu_rss/README.md

 ### Official Specification

-- [/] Allow a user to enter a new RSS Feed link and add this to a database
+- [x] Allow a user to enter a new RSS Feed link and add this to a database
-- [/] List all current RSS Feeds held within the database
+- [x] List all current RSS Feeds held within the database
 - [ ] Allow each RSS Feed link to be updated and/or deleted
 - [ ] Fetch and display the contents of a single RSS Feed at a time (i.e. parse the contents of the feed and present it to the user)